Mountain hare: Description

 The mountain hare is a large species, though it is slightly smaller than the European hare.
 It grows to a length of 45–65 cm, with a tail of 4–8 cm, and a mass of 2–5.3 kg, females being slightly heavier than males.
 They can live for up to 12 years.
 In summer, for all populations of mountain hares, the coat is various shades of brown.
 In preparation for winter most populations moult into a white (or largely white) pelage.
 The tail remains completely white all year round, distinguishing the mountain hare from the European hare (Lepus europaeus), which has a black upper side to the tail.
-The subspecies Lepus timidus hibernicus (the Irish mountain hare) is smaller in size and stays brown all year.
+The subspecies Lepus timidus hibernicus is smaller in size and stays brown all year.
 The Irish hare may also have a "golden" variation, particularly those found on Rathlin Island.

 In the Faroe Islands, mountain hares turn grey in the winter instead of white.
 The winter-grey colour may be caused by downregulation of the agouti hair cycle isoform in the autumn moult.